julcaguiat/j-cag.github.io/topic-pages/2KaliVM_page.md

-﻿**💽 How to Install Kali Linux on VirtualBox**

-**(on Windows 11 -- Stored on Drive D)**
+﻿## **💽 How to Install Kali Linux VM on Windows 11 -- Stored on Drive D)**

-> This Windows 11 step-by-step guide shows you how to install Kali Linux
+> This step-by-step guide shows you how to install Kali Linux VM on Windows 11
-> VM in VirtualBox
->
-> using the .7z prebuilt image from Kali.org.
-You'll learn how to:
+> using the .7z file prebuilt image from Kali.org and store the VM in Drive D:.
+> 	**Note:** If you don't have Drive D: just use default C:

+---

+**On this tutorial you'll learn how to:**

-• Create and use a folder on Drive D: for a better organized VMs and to
+• Create and use a folder on Drive D: for a better organized VMs, therefore, saving C: storage space.

-> save C: storage space. (**If you don't have Drive D: just use default
-> C:**)

 • Download and extract the .7z Kali Linux image and extract the file with 7-Zip utility.

 • Import the VM into VirtualBox

-• Set the default machine folder to D:\\virtualBox-VMs
+• Set the default machine folder to D:\\virtualbox-VMs

-⸻
+---

 **💡 Tip: Keep an AI Assistant Handy During VM Setup!**

-Installing an OS in a VM can cause issues like boot failures or display bugs.
+> Installing an OS in a VM can cause issues like boot failures to display bugs.

-Keep an AI assistant like **ChatGPT** open to help troubleshoot errors, BIOS settings,

-or installer problems quickly.
+> Keep an AI assistant like **ChatGPT** ready to help troubleshoot errors, BIOS > settings, or installer problems quickly.

-⸻
+---

-**📁 Step 1: Create a Folder on Drive D for Your VMs**

-**(skip this step if you don't have Drive D:)**
+### **📁 Step 1: Create a Folder in Drive D: for Your VMs(skip this step if you don't have Drive D:)

-To keep your C: drive clean and avoid space issues, we'll store Kali and future VMs in a custom folder on D:
+- To keep your C: drive clean and avoid space issues, we'll store Kali and future VMs in a custom folder on D:

 1\.
 Press **Win** + **E** to open **File Explorer**